Religion and Common Sense

 5. Let go of God and Jesus and think for yourself.
 If you lack intelligence, common sense or a conscience, then you have no choice but to depend on God and Jesus for guidance.
 Just remember - you create them inside your head.

 6. Develop a sense of humor about everything, especially religion.
 The most common mistake religious seekers make is to go overboard in their zeal to attain holiness.
-In extreme cases, individuals become insane and engage in holy wars, church bombings and persecutions in the name of a god who said "Love your enemies" and "Though shalt not kill."
+In extreme cases, individuals become insane and engage in holy wars, church bombings and persecutions in the name of Jesus who said "Love your enemies" and "Though shalt not kill."
 The best way to prevent violence is to take time out for a good laugh.

 Requirements for dependency on religious doctrine